srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

 - Odum puLLERi – “puLLERi Odum” – climb the bird (garudAzhwAr) and wander around; [arumpadham – would it not be a pain to carry some one?]
-Just like the queen would enjoy the touch of the king on her breasts, garudAzhwAr desires bhagavAn climbing and riding on him.
-Him climbing garudAzhwAr solves two purposes – to bless the residents of paramapadham with that divine dharsan and to fulfill the nature (servitude) of garudAzhwAr.
-ALavandhAr highlights in sthOthra rathnam 41 “thvadhangri sammarthdhakiNAngasObhinA” [shining radiantly due to the scars which were received by the pressing of bhagavAn‘s divine feet] – just like for a kAmini (lover-girl) sustains herself by seeing the love-marks on her body, garudAzhwAr sustains himself by the scars from the divine feet of bhagavAn.
+Just like the queen would enjoy the touch of the king on her bosom, garudAzhwAr desires bhagavAn climbing and riding on him.
+Him climbing garudAzhwAr solves two purposes – to bless the residents of paramapadham with that divine dharSan and to fulfil the nature (servitude) of garudAzhwAr.
+ALavandhAr highlights in sthOthra rathnam 41 “thvadhangri sammarthdhakiNAngasObhinA” [shining radiantly due to the scars which were received by the pressing of bhagavAn‘s divine feet] – just like a kAmini (beloved) sustains herself by seeing the love-marks on her body, garudAzhwAr sustains himself by the scars from the divine feet of bhagavAn.

-- avai – Since, AzhwAr said “puL” and “thyzhAy” before, he is now saying “avai” (indicating insentients – plural).
+- avai – Since, AzhwAr said “puL” and “thuzhAy” before, he is now saying “avai” (indicating insentients – plural).

-- Adum – Instead of saying they will bhagavAn will engage with them, AzhwAr is saying they will enjoy him sportingly – just like a very tired/thirsty person jumped into a cool pond and enjoy it, all of them will be immersed in enjoying bhagavAn.
+- Adum – Instead of saying bhagavAn will engage with them, AzhwAr is saying they will enjoy him sportingly – just like a very tired/thirsty person jumps into a cool pond and enjoys it, all of them will be immersed in enjoying bhagavAn.